 You should also know if the rental property in Fort Myers is the vacancy rate in the area.
 If vacancy rates are high nearby, this is an indicator that there is little demand for rentals, and you should move on to another section of Fort Myers.

 Long-term value is a critical factor when you’re evaluating rental property in Fort Myers because well-researched investments will provide you with a comfortable cash flow in your retirement.
 In addition, a history of solid home sale values and long-term rental income for the area, or hints that show a neighborhood is in the early stages of revitalization, demonstrate the investment will hold value.
 Finally, long-term value also comes into play when your investment strategy calls for you to cash in on your equity in the future and exit the investment.

 Cash Flow Potential

 The bottom line for investors in rental property in Fort Myers is the potential cash flow.
-Experienced pros, like the professional investors at Core Real Estate Properties, know the winning formulas and punch in the numbers before purchasing rental properties.
+Experienced pros, like the professional investors at Core Real Estate Solutions, know the winning formulas and punch in the numbers before purchasing rental properties.
 If the gross income minus any mortgage payments and expenses don’t add up to positive cash flow, savvy investors do not buy the property, and it’s that simple.